 In October, 51 more graduates were added to that number, having been given the option of therapy instead of incarceration and thereby addressing addictions, reuniting families, preventing repeat offenses, and saving public funds that would have gone to the prison system.

-As graduates received their diploma from the judge and CSC staff, their mug shot was shown on the screen behind them, side by side with a recent photo, an often emotional display of the tremendous transformation many participants undergo to get the help they need to live a clean and healthy life.
+As graduates received their certificates of completion from the presiding judge and CSC program coordinator, their mug shot was shown on the screen behind them, side by side with a recent photo, an often emotional display of the tremendous transformation many participants undergo to get the help they need to live a clean and healthy life.